Oxford Centre for Computational Neuroscience

 Overview: Rolls and colleagues discovered face-selective neurons in the inferior temporal visual cortex; showed how these and object-selective neurons have translation, size, contrast, spatial feequency and in some cases even view invariance; and showed how neurons encode information using mainly sparse distributed firing rate encoding.
 These neurophysiological investigations are complemented by one of the few biologically plausible models of how face and object recognition are implemented in the brain, VisNet.
 These discoveries are complemented by investigation of the visual processing streams in the human brain using effective connectivity.
 Key descriptions are in 639, B16, 656, 682 and 508.

 The discovery of face expression selective neurons in the cortex in the superior temporal sulcus (114, 126) and orbitofrontal cortex (397).
-Reduced connectivity in this system has been identified in autism (541, 609).
+The discovery of reduced connectivity in this system in autism (541, 609).

 The discovery that visual neurons in the inferior temporal visual cortex implement translation, view, size, lighting, and spatial frequency invariant representations of faces and objects (91, 108, 127, 191, 248, B12, B16).